Niryo/controllerim/README.md

 ```
 ## Agenda:
+* Data flow is unidirectional- from parent down to the children.
+A parent cannot fetch data from child controllers.
 * Every 'smart component' should have a controller.
 * A controller is a plain Javascript class and is not aware of the view it controls.
 A view could be easly replaced without the need for making changes in the controller.
 * The controller holds a state and methods for manipulating the state.